MayaFlux/MayaFlux/docs/Getting_Started.md

 If you have already completed the aforementioned tutorial, proceed to the next tutorial at [Sculpting Data Part II, Processing Expression](Tutorials/SculptingData/ProcessingExpression.md) which covers buffers, processors, math as expression, logic as creative decisions and more.

+## FAQ (MacOS)

+### Q: I have an Intel Mac.
+Can I use MayaFlux?

+**A**: Yes, fully!
+You'll need to build from source since our distributions (Homebrew, Weave) only support ARM64.
+Follow the [Building on Intel Macs](#building-on-intel-macs) guide.
+It takes ~10-15 minutes.

+Intel Macs have identical functionality to Apple Silicon.
+The only difference is build method.

+### Q: Why aren't there Intel binary distributions?

+**A**: Resource allocation.
+Our small team focuses CI/CD on the most common target (ARM64).
+Intel support is not dropped.
+It works perfectly from source.
+If you're blocked by this, open an issue and we can discuss priorities.

+### Q: Performance difference between ARM64 and x86_64?

+**A**: No meaningful difference for MayaFlux.
+Both are fully optimized.
+Vulkan performance may vary slightly due to MoltenVK translation layer, but both work well.